dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/queries.md

 <br>

 ## Gravsearch queries

 Gravsearch is a query language which is able to perform queries with complex search criteria that work well in terms of perforance and security.
-Furthermore, it enables clients to work with a simpler RDF data model than the one Knora actually uses to store data in the triplestore, and it permits to provide better error-checking than SPARQL.
+Furthermore, it enables clients to work with a simpler RDF data model than the one DSP-API actually uses to store data in the triplestore, and it permits to provide better error-checking than SPARQL.

 A Gravsearch query isn't being processed directly by the triplestore.
-Instead, the query is interpreted by Knora, which enforces certain restrictions on the query, implements paging and permission checking.
-The API server then generates a SPARQL query based on the submitted Gravsearch query, queries the triplestore, filters the results according to the user’s permissions, and returns each page of query results as a Knora API response.
+Instead, the query is interpreted by DSP-API, which enforces certain restrictions on the query, implements paging and permission checking.
+The API server then generates a SPARQL query based on the submitted Gravsearch query, queries the triplestore, filters the results according to the user’s permissions, and returns each page of query results as a DSP API response.
 Thus, Gravsearch is a hybrid between a RESTful API and a SPARQL endpoint.

 A Gravsearch query conforms to a subset of the syntax of a [SPARQL CONSTRUCT](https://www.w3.org/TR/sparql11-query/#construct) query, with some additional restrictions and functionality.
 In particular, the variable representing the top-level (or ‘main’) resource that will appear in each search result must be identified, statements must be included to specify the types of the entities being queried, `OFFSET` is used to control paging, and `ORDER BY` is used to sort the results.